dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/walkthrough-hosting-wpf-content-in-win32.md

 - A menu with **File** and **Help** headings.
 The **File** menu has an **Exit** item that closes the application.
 The **Help** menu has an **About** item that launches a simple dialog box.

- Before you start writing code to host the [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] content, you need to make two modifications to the basic template.
+ Before you start writing code to host the WPF content, you need to make two modifications to the basic template.

  The first is to compile the project as managed code.
 By default, the project compiles as unmanaged code.
-However, because [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] is implemented in managed code, the project must be compiled accordingly.
+However, because WPF is implemented in managed code, the project must be compiled accordingly.

 1. Right-click the project name in **Solution Explorer** and select **Properties** from the context menu to launch the **Property Pages** dialog box.